kj7dz/GPS-clock/documentation/Software.md

 * Compile your sketch and verify that there are NO errors.
 * **Save your GPS sketch!!**

-## 3. Setting board parameters in Arduino IDE
-For the boards settings, follow the instructions below and verify [here](https://github.com/kj7dz/GPS-clock/blob/main/images/Board%20Settings.png)
-* From the Tools -> Board -> STM32 boards (set to) -> Generic STM32F1
-* From the Tools -> Board -> Board Part Number -> Blue Pill F103CB (or C8 with 128k)
-* From the Tools -> Upload Method -> STM32CubeProgrammer (SWD)
 ## 4. Programming the STM32 module
 Using the ST-Link V2 USB programmer module, connect it to the STM32 as follows.
 * With the 4-wire cable, [attached them](https://github.com/kj7dz/GPS-clock/blob/main/images/Programmer%201.png) to the corresponding pins: